Tynker

-Tynker is an educational programming platform to help children learn coding skills, including game design, web design, animation and robotics.
+Tynker is an educational programming platform, like Scratch, to help children learn coding skills, including game design, web design, animation and robotics.
 It includes courses in Minecraft Modding, Minecraft Game Design, Creative Coding, Python and CSS.

 Tynker is based on HTML5 and JavaScript, and can be used in browsers, or on tablet computers or smartphones.

 History

 The Tynker company was founded by Krishna Vedati, Srinivas Mandyam and Kelvin Chong in 2012 in Mountain View, California, United States with funds raised from angel and institutional investors.
 Tynker for Schools was launched in April 2013, with Tynker for Home the year after.
 60 million students, in 90,000 schools, have used Tynker.